ReactTraining/react-workshop/courses/fundamentals/04-effects/lecture/README.md

 - Create an effect with a subscription to see if the screen is wider than `800px`
 - Hide the sidebar when the screen is too small

-This could be how the code migrates through the lecture
+This could be how the code migrates through the lecture:

+Maybe start by just showing this code.
+I think it's reasonable that people will try to do this when they learn react (to not use useEffect) so this is a good place to start to have that conversation:

 ```js
 function ProductsSidebar() {